 MARLIN _ Costa Rica

 Milk chocolate, green apple, caramel.
-Sweet with a bright acidity and a well rounded, creamy body
+Sweet with a mild acidity and a well rounded, creamy body

 COOPEAGRI is a large co-operative located in the Perez Zeledon region in the south of Costa Rica.
 It was founded in 1962 by 391 small-scale farmers with the aim of building a strong farmers’ organisation to improve living standards and bring dignity and development opportunities to their communities.
 Today they have over 8,000 members growing coffee on plots averaging 1.3 hectares.
 They also employ over 700 temporary and permanent workers.
 In all, COOPEAGRI reaches 35,000 farmers, workers and their family members.